boundedinfinity/eiab/mkdocs/docs/guide/control-node.md

 ### GPG

+Install the [Gnu Privacy Guard](../tools/gpg) (GPG) utilities, and a few other packages required for this guide.

 ```bash
 make control-node-gpg
 ```

-This will:

-- Install the [Gnu Privacy Guard](https://gnupg.org) (GPG) encryption software
-- Install the Random number generator utilities

 After installation you can open a terminal and type: